403meshif/turing_rpg/README.md

-Simple RPG game made in Turing.
+Simple RPG game with a procedurally generated world.
+Written in [Turing](http://compsci.ca/holtsoft/)

-Turing is available at http://compsci.ca/holtsoft/